 RATE SEARCH: Shop today for a great rate on a mortgage refinance.

 It's got to be a hurricane

-One important catch with a policy's hurricane deductible clause is that the property damage must involve a "named" hurricane.
-As Superstorm Sandy demonstrated in 2012, millions of dollars can hang in the balance if a tropical storm is not given official hurricane status prior to landfall.
+One important catch with a policy's hurricane deductible clause is that the property damage must involve a named hurricane.
+As Superstorm Sandy demonstrated in 2012, millions of dollars can hang in the balance if a storm is not given official hurricane status prior to landfall.

-The National Weather Service determined that Sandy lacked the sustained winds of 75 mph necessary to qualify as a hurricane when the storm hit the East Coast.
+The National Weather Service determined that Sandy lacked the sustained winds of 75 mph necessary to qualify as a hurricane when it hit the East Coast.

 Even when a hurricane deductible does not apply, homeowners can still find themselves on the hook for hefty out-of-pocket costs.
 David Bresnahan, client manager for The Horton Group, an Illinois-based insurance brokerage, says some homeowners hit by Sandy were surprised to find themselves subject to a similar percentage-based "windstorm deductible," which applies regardless of any hurricane declaration.

 "At the end of the day, the carriers are going to make a decision that might be based on underwriting standards, and it might be based on the public relations impact," he says.